nmagen/Fire_Findr_Caffe/3_Training_Data/readme.md

 * This relative importance of the training sites is a function of the specific purpose of the classifier.

 * Sometimes the most informative training samples can only be identified after an initial training and test round.
-Therefore, training a classifier is an iterative process.
+Therefore, training data set is an iterative process.